-Neither of the taxes referred to above will however be payable by exempt persons acting for their own account, including investors who are not Belgian residents, provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status, and certain Belgian institutional investors as defined in Article 126/1, 2° of the Code of miscellaneous duties and taxes (Wetboek diverse rechten en taksen/Code des droits et taxes divers) for the tax on stock exchange transactions and Article 139, second paragraph of the same code for the tax on repurchase transactions.
+The tax on the stock exchange transactions will however not be payable by exempt persons acting for their own account, including investors who are not Belgian residents, provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status, and certain Belgian institutional investors as defined in Article 126/1, 2° of the Code of miscellaneous duties and taxes (Wetboek diverse rechten en taksen/Code des droits et taxes divers) for the tax on stock exchange transactions.

 As stated below, the European Commission has published a proposal for a Directive for a common financial transactions tax (the FTT).
 The proposal currently stipulates that once the FTT enters into force, the participating Member States shall not maintain or introduce taxes on financial transactions other than the FTT (or VAT as provided in the Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax).
-For Belgium, the tax on stock exchange transactions and the tax on repurchase transactions should thus be abolished once the FTT enters into force.
+For Belgium, the tax on stock exchange transactions should thus be abolished once the FTT enters into force.

-The proposal is still subject to negotiation between the participating Member States and therefore may be changed at any time.
+The proposal is still subject to negotiation between the participating Member States and therefore may be changed at any time